acyang97/aws-cloud-resume/README.md

 12. Infrastructure as Code - Currently here learning how to make use of terraform

 - For now, only wrote the code to setup s3 and lambda.
-Have been pretty busy interview prepping these days, might not touch it for a while
+Have been pretty busy interview prepping these days, might not touch it for a while, but I think I've learnt what I wanted to know regarding usage of terraform as IAC to manage AWS resources.

 13. Source Control - Done
 14. CI/CD (Back end)